sebastian-misiewicz/coderpad-tasks/README.md

 A collection of tasks, which can be copied and then pasted into a [coderpad.io](coderpad.io) window.

-For now each task has a draft implementation for each task.
+Each task has a draft implementation for Java.

 Algorithms
 ----------